Rail map of Queensland

 Rail map of QueenslandWhether it's an indulgent break or a life changing adventure, Queensland's Tropical North offers an unforgettable experience.
 Few places on Earth can boast such unique natural attractions, like the Great Barrier Reef and superb World Heritage listed tropical rainforests, within easy reach.
 Traveltrain Holidays long distance train network can take you there.
 Queensland's outback is larger than life.
 Learn about Aboriginal culture, indulge in the ever-changing landscape, or soak up the hospitality.
 From the historic towns of Longreach and Winton to the charm of Charleville - you'll be surprised just what you can see in this ancient land.
 And what better way to travel the wide open spaces, than Traveltrain Holidays long distance train network.

 The Westlander (Brisbane to Charleville)Queensland Railways Westlander train is the most comfortable way to travel between Brisbane and the towns of South-West Queensland.
-The fully air-conditioned train has seating and sleeping accommodation as well as a dining car serving hot meals.
-This is a wonderfully relaxing way to journey - the way rail travel was meant to be!
+The fully air-conditioned train offers comfortable seating accommodation and complimentary at-seat snack packs are delivered at meal times throughout the journey..

 Schedule: The Westlander departs Brisbane Roma Street station two evenings each week and travels up the range to Toowoomba, then through the night to the western towns of Roma and Charleville.
 On the return journey, the Westlander departs Charleville in the afternoon for the overnight trip back to Brisbane arriving Roma Street station arriving late the following morning.
 Co-ordinated buses connect Charleville to Cunnamulla and Quilpie.
 Advance reservations are essential for all travel on The Westlander.

 The InlanderLeaving Townsville, The Inlander heads more than 970km west through Queensland's rugged inland past the remote heritage townships of Charters Towers and Cloncurry to the Mining town of Mt Isa.
-Passengers can choose from seats or sleeping berths (for one, two or three people), which feature a range of amenities including bedding, washbasins and wardrobes with access to shower facilities.
-Meals can be purchased on board.
+The train offers comfortable seating accommodation and complimentary at-seat snack packs are delivered at meal times throughout the journey.

 Schedule: Twice weekly departures from Townsville on Sundays and Thursdays and from Mount Isa on Mondays and Fridays.